Nigel1992/Ark4-Assistant/README.md

 4. Try running the command again

 ### Option 2: Manual Download
-1. Download the latest release
+1. Download the latest release from [GitHub](https://github.com/Nigel1992/Ark4-Assistant/releases)
 2. Extract the files
 3. Right-click `Helper.ps1` and select "Run with PowerShell"
 4. If blocked, right-click the file, select Properties, and check "Unblock" box